Things to Do in North Charleston

 North Charleston’s Riverfront Park was once the site of many high-end homes inhabited by local naval officers.

 Another one of our favorite things to do in North Charleston is pay homage to the military personnel that lost their lives fighting for American freedoms at the Greater Charleston Naval Base Memorial.
 Enjoy a sunny afternoon under the shade of an oak tree or just take a few moments to watch the ships sail by.

 One of the most overlooked attractions near Holy City, the North Charleston Fire Museum is one of the best things to do in North Charleston for families.

 Kids can learn about the history of fire fighting, try on a flame-retardant suit, and even get a chance to ‘drive’ their own fire truck!

 Located at Magnolia Plantation’s gardens, the Audobon Swamp Garden highlights some of the most beautiful species of wildlife in the Lowcountry.

-Walk along the boardwalk through the swamp as you spy deer, turtles, heron, and even alligators!
+Walk along the boardwalk through the swamp as you spy deer, turtles, herons, and even alligators!